Cricket in India: 1960 to 1970

 One team totally dominated Indian cricket in the 1960s.
 As part of 14 consecutive victories in the Ranji Trophy from 1958–59 to 1972–73, Bombay won the title in all ten seasons of the period under review.
 Among its players were Farokh Engineer, Dilip Sardesai, Bapu Nadkarni, Ramakant Desai, Baloo Gupte, Ashok Mankad and Ajit Wadekar.
 In the 1961–1962 season, the Duleep Trophy was inaugurated as a zonal competition.
 It was named after Ranji's nephew, Kumar Shri Duleepsinhji (1905–59).
 With Bombay in its catchment, it is not surprising that the West Zone won six of the first nine titles.

 1970 to 1985

 Bombay continued to dominate Indian domestic cricket, with only Karnataka, Delhi, and a few other teams able to mount any kind of challenge during this period.

 India enjoyed two international highlights.
 In 1971, they won a Test series in England for the first time ever, surprisingly defeating Ray Illingworth's Ashes winners.
 In 1983, again in England, India were surprise winners of the 1983 Cricket World Cup under the captaincy of Kapil Dev.
+Kapil Dev was also most known for the Viv Richards Catch, and him scoring 175 not out, being the first Indian to score an ODI Century, and also broke the World Record of Glenn Turner's 171.
+183 is the lowest score ever defended in a world cup final.

 During the 1970s, the Indian cricket team began to see success overseas beating New Zealand, and holding Australia, South Africa and England to a draw.
 The backbone of the team was the Indian spin quartet – Bishen Bedi, E. A. S. Prasanna, B. S. Chandrasekhar and Srinivas Venkataraghavan, giving rise to what would later be called the Golden Era of Indian cricket history.
 This decade also saw the emergence of two of India's best ever batsmen, Sunil Gavaskar and Gundappa Vishwanath responsible for the back-to-back series wins in 1971 in the West Indies and in England, under the captaincy of Ajit Wadekar.

 The Indian women's team made its test debut in 1976, becoming the third nation to do so.
-It made its ODI debut on 1st January 1978.
+It made its ODI debut on 1 January 1978.